paperbenni/paperbenni.github.io/content/posts/wishlist-1.md

 # Software wishlist

-For a while now I've been keeping a list of features or changes I really wish the software I use to have.
+For a while now I've been keeping a list of features or changes I really wish the software I use had.
 I consider most of these to be obviously good ideas.
 I don't feel particularly creative having come up with them and I'm not sure why these haven't been implemented yet in most cases.